yabinmeng/tombstone_counter/README.md

-# Overview
+---
 ***NOTE***:

-This utility **ONLY** supports OSS Cassandra 3.x version at the moment, including compatible DSE 5.0.x and 5.1.x versions.
+This is a new branch that is designed to work with DSE version 6.0+.
+The original branch (ossc3_dse5) was developed to only work with OSS C* 3.x versions, including compatible DSE 5.0.x and 5.1.x versions.

-- It doesn't support older versions of OSS Cassanra (2.x and before).
-- It doesn't support DSE 6.0.x (and future) version Cassandra which has a new SSTable format that is not supported by OSS Cassandra library yet.
+But neither branch is designed working with older version of C* (version 2.x and before)

+TBD: Test this branch with DataStax DDAC, DSE 5.x, and OSS C* 3.x
 ---

+# Overview

 Cassandra database (including DataStax Enterprise - DSE) uses an immutable file structure, called SSTable, to store data physically on disk.
 With such an append-only structure, "tombstone" is needed to mark the deletion of a piece of data in Cassandra (aka, soft deletion).
 The downside of a "tombstone", though, is that it will slow down the read performance because Cassandra still needs to scan all tombstoned data in order to return the correct result and this process conusmes computer resources.